 OK, a portable cell phone battery charger may not feel like it belongs on the same Disney packing list with Mickey ears and princess dresses, but having plenty of phone juice is a definite Disney must-have.
 Why?
 Because walking around Disney parks quickly sucks the life out of your phone.

 Between taking lots of photos and videos of everyone having fun and constantly consulting the My Disney Experience app to check ride wait lines, order quick service dining and more, my phone is in constant use in the parks.
 Having an extra power pack ensures I will still have enough battery life to shoot video of the gorgeous Disney fireworks at the end of a long, wonderful day in the parks.

 Disney Packing List: Nice-to-Haves

 - Disney gift cards

 You certainly can do Disney World just fine without a MagicBand or a Disney gift card.
 But they make a Disney vacation that much more magical for visitors who are staying at a Disney World hotel.

 MagicBands literally can be used for everything — to unlock our hotel room, to buy souvenirs without pulling out our credit cards, redeem Dining plan entitlements and get into the parks!

-Until this year, MagicBands were sent free to people who booked rooms at Disney World resorts.
+Until recently, MagicBands were sent free to people who booked rooms at Disney World resorts.
 They are no longer an included perk, but I think they’re still worth the price.
 You can also reuse a MagicBand from a past trip.
 And shopDisney offers so many cute ones, including character-themed MagicBands my kids love.